Is Zara fast fashion: The Startling Truth About Zara Revealed

 In this section, we will delve into the various impacts of Zara’s fast fashion practices.

+a.
 Environmental Degradation

 Zara’s fast fashion model contributes to excessive resource consumption, water pollution, and increased carbon emissions.